• Use Cases

 Intercom Integration

-Launch tutorial and messaging context from the same visit signal.
+Launch tutorial and messaging context per workspace from the same visit signal.

 Open link